How many parts does it take to adequately capture a 2 mile paddle? Three!

 Grounding Zone 2

-The spring-time water conditions of my present float allow me to continue up-creek past my former campsites, into what is for me terra nulla.
-So after exuberating, I drag the boat upriver a few feet through swift riffles and hop back in, paddling into the pool above it.
+The spring-time water conditions of my present float allow me to continue up-creek past my former campsites, into what is for me terra nullius.
+I drag the boat upriver a few feet through swift riffles and hop back in, paddling into the pool above it.
 In this way—20 feet of drag followed by 200 feet of pool—I make another half-mile up the creek and decide to ground out at the bottom of a small island.

 Here, the general terrain has jumped banks but changed little.
 On the Madison County side, the pinched elder-filled bottom has given way to a pastured field that backs to what appears to me from the water as a far-off line of rail tracks.
 On the Garrard County side, the high ridge that I have followed since leaving the old campsite continues to run as far as the eye can see.